TOP

 How Lodi's growers turned plentiful water into wine

-Still, make no mistake: What also distinguishes Lodi is the fact that as a wine region, its history has always been driven by its smart, grounded growers, many of whom have been here ever since the Lodi's first schoolhouse went up in 1859.
+Still, make no mistake: What also distinguishes Lodi is the fact that as a wine region, its history has always been driven by its smart, grounded growers, many of whom have been here ever since Lodi's first schoolhouse went up in 1859.
 Today's leading Lodi wine industry families — like the Langes of LangeTwins Family Winery & Vineyards, the Phillips of Michael David Winery, or the Spenkers of Jessie's Grove — typically trace their roots in Lodi as far back as the 1860s.
-What other American wine region can say that about their "typical" winegrowers?
+What other American wine regions can say that about their "typical" winegrowers?

 Lodi has always grown a good chunk of the California grape crop (today, amounting to about 20%); and not to be deterred, even during Prohibition Lodi's growers packed most of the country's grapes that were shipped to homes as far as Montreal and New York (usually with specific instructions on "how not to have the grapes turn into wine").
 Many a Lodi family, including the Mondavis, first made their fortune as grape packers, some even before branching out as growers or wine producers.

-In the late 1980s, Lodi's fourth and fifth generation farming families — by then, numbering over 600 independent growers — began to get together and talk about the fact, according Mark Chandler (Executive Director of the Lodi Winegrape Commission), that "the trade and consumers still viewed Lodi as a jug wine region, even though we were the largest producer of premium quality wine grapes in the state, which we still are."
+In the late 1980s, Lodi's fourth and fifth-generation farming families — by then, numbering over 600 independent growers — began to get together and talk about the fact, according to Mark Chandler (Executive Director of the Lodi Winegrape Commission), that "the trade and consumers still viewed Lodi as a jug wine region, even though we were the largest producer of premium quality wine grapes in the state, which we still are."

-So in 1991 the growers voted to pool a quarter of a million dollars to form the Lodi Winegrape Commission in order to aggressively attack the issue of rehabilitating Lodi's image as a wine region.
-Says Chandler, "our first goal was to launch marketing and PR awareness campaigns to generate a more accurate view of Lodi as a producer of premium quality grapes and wine.
+So in 1991, the growers voted to pool a quarter of a million dollars to form the Lodi Winegrape Commission in order to aggressively attack the issue of rehabilitating Lodi's image as a wine region.
+Says Chandler, "Our first goal was to launch marketing and PR awareness campaigns to generate a more accurate view of Lodi as a producer of premium quality grapes and wine.
 Most of our grapes may have been going into jug wines, but the growers were aware that they could do much more than that.

 "Our second objective was to help wineries understand how Lodi grapes work in their program.
 Especially wineries located outside of Lodi (like Cosentino and Turley in Napa Valley, or Laurel Glen and Ravenswood in Sonoma), who place a premium on Lodi's historical, old vine grapes and proudly sell them that way.